thewh1teagle/template-test/.github/pull_request_template.md

 ## Quick summary

-*write a few words about what this PR changes to help others review faster — delete this line before submitting*

 i did something like...

-*just a quick note about anything special or worth mentioning — delete this line before submitting*
+(write a few words about what this PR changes to help others review faster)

 ---

+anything special or worth mentioning?
+(just a quick note helps for later)

+---

 require special steps to test or fixing a bug? then add:

-**reproduce:** ... (if possible)
+reproduce: ... (if possible)
-**expected after fix:** ...
+*expected after fix: ...